Shift Symmetries and AdS/CFT: AdS/CFT Computations

 For the normal quantization $\phi_{(0)}= J$, the result of using \eqref{vanishbulkconde2} in \eqref{phipsiactione} to construct the CFT generating functional is \be S_{\rm ren}=\lim_{\epsilon\rightarrow0}\,(S_\epsilon+S_{\rm c.t.})=\int {d^dp\over (2\pi)^d} {(-1)^\nu\over 2^{2\nu-1}\Gamma(\nu)^2} p^{2\nu}\log(p/\mu) |J(p)|^2,\ \ \ \nu\in{\mathbb Z}\, ,\ \ \ee up to a local ambiguity $\sim p^{2\nu}|J(p)|^2$, which is reflected in the arbitrariness of the scale $\mu$.
 This is the correct anomalously conformally invariant \cite{Bzowski:2013sza,Bzowski:2015pba} behavior $\sim p^{2\Delta_+-d}\log(p)$ of the 2-point function for a field of weight $\Delta_+$, as in \eqref{2scalarlogsolutionee}.
 Its Fourier transform is proportional to the correct conformally invariant position space correlator \eqref{position2pse}.

 For the alternate quantization $\psi_{(0)}= J$, we instead get a result for the 2-pt. function $\sim {1\over p^{2\nu}(\log(p/\mu)+const.)}$.
 This is not what we want for the shift symmetric field in even $d$.
 Not only is this not conformally invariant, but none of its derivatives are conformally invariant (so we cannot form field strength correlators from it), and it is not independent of the arbitrary renormalization scale $\mu$ at separated points, indicating some kind of renormalization group flow.
 We have not yet found a satisfactory interpretation of this case (see \cite{Porrati:2016lzr} for some similar cases).
+There may be an alternative prescription, perhaps a different bulk regulator that also acts on the dimension of operators along the lines of \cite{Bzowski:2016kni,Bzowski:2022rlz}, in which it is easy to see the resolution of this issue.